CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 #### APP.3.4.A13 Regular backup of important system components of a Samba server

 SHOULD include all system components required to restore a * Samba * server into the institution-wide backup concept.
 Also the account information from all used backends SHOULD be considered.
 Likewise, all TDB files SHOULD be backed up.
-Furthermore, the registry SHOULD be backed up if it was used for shares.
+Furthermore, the registry SHOULD be secured if it was used for shares.

 The configuration data, status information and system files SHOULD be compatible with each other.